Results & Photos

 Effective January 2018, Pacific Coast Trail Runs is following the lead of other trail races by taking steps to "green" our events.
 We recommend that all participants carry hydration devices on them during the race.
 We will sell HydraPouch portable cup with Universal carry clip – hooks easily to shorts, tights, number belts, hydration belts, etc. These are available at checkout for $10.
 You will receive it when you check-in for the event.
 We will also have a few for purchase for $10 the day of the event.

 Rodeo Beach is located in the Marin Headlands.
 The area is part of the Golden Gate National Recreation Area.
 The start/finish area is at Fort Cronkhite in Sausalito is home to the Rodeo Beach Trail Run.
 Use the location "Rodeo Beach, Sausalito" or the address below for your navigation device of choice.

-There is NO PARKING allowed at the public parking area where the start/finish area is located.
-Runners can be dropped off.
-Anyone parking here is subject to a parking ticket by the GGNRA.
-Early arrivers will be 100 yards from the start where Fitzpatrick St meets the Rodeo lagoon foot bridge.
+There is PARKING allowed at the public parking area where the start/finish area is located.
+Runners can also be dropped off.
+Hte next best parking will be along the lagoon on Mitchell Rd.
 After the parking is full on Mitchell Rd, cars will be directed by our parking attendants up Bunker Rd near The Marine Mammal Center.
 All others will be out by the Rodeo Lagoon car bridge about 1/2 Mile away.

 For the parking map click here